Emmanuelekpeh/mixer/QUICK_START_GUIDE.md

 ## 🎉 **YOU'RE READY!**

-Your AI mixing system is **fully operational**.
+Your Mixture system is **fully operational**.
 Start with the demo script and explore from there!

 ```bash
 # Try it right now:
 python demo_ai_mixer.py
 ```

-**🎵 Welcome to AI-powered music mixing! 🎛️**
+**🎵 Welcome to Mixture - AI-powered music mixing! 🎛️**